 Business Insurance for Not-for-Profits & Charities - What You Need to Know

-Australia has a vibrant not-for-profit sector, with over 27,000 registered charities and tens of thousands more incorporated societies, community trusts, and unregistered not-for-profit organisations.
-From sports clubs and community groups to large national charities, these organisations serve essential roles in Australia society - but they also face real financial and legal risks that insurance can protect against.
+Australia has one of the most active not-for-profit sectors in the world.
+The Australian Charities and Not-for-profits Commission (ACNC) registers more than 60,000 charities nationally, and tens of thousands of additional incorporated associations, community groups, and unregistered organisations operate across the country.
+From local sports clubs and neighbourhood centres to national charities and social enterprises, these organisations deliver essential services - but they also face genuine financial and legal risks that insurance can mitigate.

-Many not-for-profit organisations assume they don't need insurance or can't afford it.
-This is a dangerous misconception.
-If a member of the public is injured at your event, a volunteer has an accident, or a board member is sued for a governance failure, the financial consequences can be severe.
-Public liability claims, employment disputes, and directors' and officers' liability are all real risks for not-for-profits.
-The ACNC register includes governance obligations that make insurance an important part of responsible management.
+Many not-for-profit leaders assume their organisation cannot afford insurance or does not need it.
+This is a risky misconception.
+When a member of the public is injured at your event, a volunteer has an accident, or a board member is sued for a governance failure, the financial consequences can threaten the organisation's survival.
+Public liability claims, employment disputes, and directors' and officers' liability are all real exposures.
+The ACNC's governance standards require responsible management, and insurance forms a key part of that obligation.

-Directors and officers of not-for-profit organisations can be held personally liable for governance failures, health and safety breaches, and financial mismanagement.
-Under the Work Health and Safety Act 2011, volunteer organisations that engage workers (including volunteers in some circumstances) have PCBU obligations.
-Directors and officers (D&O) liability insurance is increasingly seen as essential for any not-for-profit with a board or committee.
+Directors, committee members, and officeholders of not-for-profit organisations can be held personally liable for governance failures, work health and safety breaches, and financial mismanagement.
+Under the Work Health and Safety Act, organisations that engage workers - including volunteers in some circumstances - have duties as a Person Conducting a Business or Undertaking (PCBU).
+Directors and officers (D&O) liability insurance is increasingly seen as essential for any not-for-profit with a board or management committee.

-All major Australian business insurance providers offer policies suited to not-for-profit organisations.
+Leading Australian insurers offer policies tailored for not-for-profit organisations.
 See our full Australian business insurance comparison for provider details.

 Key Industry Facts

-• Volunteer workforce: Not-for-profits rely heavily on volunteers.
-An estimated 1.2 million Australians volunteer regularly.
-Volunteers can be injured, cause damage, or act negligently - creating liability for the organisation
+• Volunteer workforce: Almost six million Australians volunteer formally through an organisation each year.
+Volunteers can be injured, cause damage, or act negligently - creating liability for the organisation they serve

-• Common types: Charitable trusts, incorporated societies (sports clubs, community groups), social enterprises, religious organisations, advocacy groups, and community foundations
+• Common types: Charitable trusts, companies limited by guarantee, incorporated associations (sports clubs, community groups), social enterprises, religious organisations, advocacy groups, and community foundations

-• Funding sources: Government grants, philanthropic foundations, donations, membership fees, fundraising events, and earned income from services.
+• Funding sources: Government grants, philanthropic foundations, donations, membership fees, fundraising events, and earned revenue from services.
 Many organisations operate on tight budgets with limited reserves

-• Key risks: Public liability at events, volunteer injuries, directors' and officers' personal liability, employment disputes, data breaches (donor information), property damage, and professional negligence in service delivery
+• Key risks: Public liability at events, volunteer injuries, directors' personal liability, employment disputes, data breaches involving donor and client information, property damage, and professional negligence in service delivery

 Cover Types for Not-for-Profit Organisations